isomerpages/mha-hdg/index.md

       button: Read More
       url: /about
   - infopic:
-      description: "Singapore’s religious diversity can be a source of strength or friction.
-Come and explore how religion is an inherent fault line in many societies. "
+      description: Singapore’s religious diversity can be a source of strength or friction.
+Come and explore how religion is an inherent fault line in many societies.
       alt: "G1: JOURNEY OF FAITH"
       image: /images/G1_1.jpg
       button: Proceed to Gallery One